adoyle-h/neovim-config/README.md

     EOF
     ```

-  c. 开箱即用
+  c.
+Out of the box

     ```sh
     docker run -it <TODO>
     ```

-2. 初始化
+2. Initialization
-  - `:PlugInstall` 安装 vim 插件。可能会比较慢，请耐心等待。
-  - `:TSInstall all` 默认未安装 Treesitter Parser。执行此命令，一键安装所有。
+  - `:PlugInstall`.
+    - All plugines installed in `~/.local/share/nvim/plugins`.
+You can modify the plugin directory with the `pluginDir` option in [default config][default-config].
+    - It maybe slow, please be patient. you can set proxy via `config.proxy.github`.
+  - There no any Treesitter Parer installed by default.
+Invoke `:TSInstall all` to install them.
-3. 执行 `nvim` 开始。
+3. `nvim` to get started.

 ## API